morten-krogh/trlmdb/README.md

  * txn, the open transaction.

-It returns 0 on succes, non-zero on failure.
+It returns 0 on success, non-zero on failure.

  ```
 int  trlmdb_txn_commit(trlmdb_txn *txn);